-We have three exciting keynotes lined up for Day 1.
-The Research Challenge session will bring together five panellists to discuss issues affecting HSR including Economics, Resilience, Integration, Power and Digitalisation.
+See below for details of our three exciting Day 1 keynotes and challenge panel experts.
+The Research Challenge session brought together five panellists to discuss issues affecting HSR including Economics, Resilience, Integration, Power and Digitalisation.

 Mark Thurston, CEO at HS2 Ltd